zinbrox/profanity-engine/README.md

 ## Support

-For issues, questions, or feature requests, please open an issue on GitH
+For issues, questions, or feature requests, please open an issue on GitHub.